prafullx24/titlemine-ai/README.md

 This is the project guideline for setting up TitleMine Data Extractor Code.
 The process of Data Extraction is split into three layers of isolation.

+# TODO
+1. Combine the DB Config: Currently two config types are present
+2. Serial execution of Data extraction with OCR process runs in background parallely

 ## Installation

 To install the required dependencies, run the following command: